 My work includes an ongoing investigative series on contamination of local drinking water supplies by unregulated chemicals.
-The series, “Unwell Water,” won first place for investigative reporting statewide in the Pennsylvania News Media Association’s 2017 Keystone Press Awards, first place for investigative reporting in the 2016 Pennsylvania Associated Press Newspaper contest, and first place for environmental reporting in the 2017 Pennsylvania Women’s Press Association contest.
-The series also triggered action by a slew of local, state, and federal officials, including Pennsylvania Gov. Tom Wolf and both of the state’s sitting U.S. Senators.
-Click the following links to hear me discuss the series on WHYY’s Newsworks Tonight: 3/10/16, 5/20/16, & 5/26/17.
+The series, “Unwell Water,” has received national recognition, winning second place for in-depth reporting from the Society of Environmental Journalists in 2017.
+It also won a trio of first place awards in Pennsylvania: for investigative reporting in the Pennsylvania News Media Association’s 2017 Keystone Press Awards, for investigative reporting in the 2016 Pennsylvania Associated Press Newspaper Contest, and for environmental reporting in the 2017 Pennsylvania Women’s Press Association contest.
+The series triggered action by a slew of local, state, and federal officials, including Pennsylvania Gov. Tom Wolf and both of the state’s sitting U.S. Senators.
+Click the following links to hear me discuss the series on Philadelphia’s NPR affiliate, WHYY: 3/10/16, 5/20/16, 5/26/17,and 7/17/17.

 Other investigations have informed readers on issues of air pollution, environmental injustice, the levels of lead and chromium-6 in their drinking water, as well as the dangers posed by oil trains traversing their communities.
 I also provide regular reporting on the proposed PennEast natural gas pipeline and proposed Elcon hazardous waste treatment center, and have contributed freelance environmental reporting for a number of regional publications.

-I also work as a freelance writer for clients in journalism, marketing, and higher education.
+By night, I work as a freelance writer for clients in journalism, marketing, and higher education.
 My byline has appeared in publications including Thought Catalog and Philadelphia magazine, and I have completed work for brands such as the Philadelphia Phillies, Ford Motor Company, and Temple University.